kapilsh/kapilsh.github.io/_posts/2024-07-02-transformers-from-scratch.md

 ## Exploration

-For exploration, I will use 1984 book text.
-I have used this one of my previous posts as well to generate new chapters using LSTM (haha I know).
+For exploration, I will use [1984 book text](https://raw.githubusercontent.com/kapilsh/ml-projects/master/transformers/data/1984.txt).
+I have used this [one of my previous posts](../lstm-writes-animal-farm/) as well to generate new chapters using LSTM (old times).
 For tokenizing, I will use the GPT2 tokenizer.

 ```python